bwright70/Caster/README.md

 ### Description

 The fourth assignment was the tire.
-This was the first part I made in a different part studio because it's dementions were not built off the others in any way
+This was the first part I made in a different part studio because it's dementions were not built off the others in any way.

 ### Evidence